cybersec-BestPractices/cybersec-RemoteComputing/docs/VNC.md

+# Virtual Network Computing (VNC)
+  - is a graphical desktop-sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer
+  - more efficient and selective way to display graphics from a remote connection
+  - it requires the implementation of a *tunnel* or the remote host to allow connections to given ports.

-# Set up a VNC connection
+## Set up a VNC connection

  1. ssh into the remote server, e.g.
     ```sh